 Can I park a car at Icehotel?

 If you’re planning on visiting the ICEHOTEL, you may be wondering about parking options.
-The good news is that there is parking available, although it is subject to availability.
+The good news is that parking is available, although it is subject to availability.

-When you arrive, simply pull up to the front entrance and a parking attendant will help you find a spot.
-Keep in mind that parking at the ICEHOTEL can be busy, so it’s always best to arrive early to ensure that you can find a spot.
+Pull up to the front entrance when you arrive, and a parking attendant will help you find a spot.
+Remember that parking at the ICEHOTEL can be busy, so it’s always best to arrive early to ensure you can find a spot.

-If you’re planning on visiting the ICEHOTEL for an extended amount of time, check out the options for public parking nearby.
+If you’re planning on visiting the ICEHOTEL for an extended time, check out the options for public parking nearby.
 Those, too, are subject to availability and may be rather pricey.
-If you’re going to the ICEHOTEL, reserve a space in advance to ensure that you can find one.
+If you’re going to the ICEHOTEL, reserve a space in advance to ensure you can find one.

 If you’re looking for an unforgettable vacation and a fun experience, Sweden’s ICEHOTEL would be a once-in-a-lifetime experience.